ehmoussi/code_aster/doc/devguide/naming-conventions.rst

 A general rule is to follow the `CamelCase <https://en.wikipedia.org/wiki/Camel_case>`_ convention in C++ code *and* its Python Bindings.
-By extension, the *high level* user API also follows *CamelCase* naming.
+By extension, the *high level* user API (Python) also follows *CamelCase* naming.
 The rest of the Python code, *low level* functions, should follow the `PEP8 Style Guide for Python code <https://www.python.org/dev/peps/pep-0008/>`_ that does not recommend *CamelCase* naming.

-- The **classes** names start with an upper case (example: *MeshCoordinatesField*).
+- The names of **classes** start with an upper case (example: *MeshCoordinatesField*).

-- The **methods**/**members** names start with a lower case and does not contain the object name (example: *getValues* and not *getFieldValues*).
+- The names of **methods**/**members** start with a lower case and does not contain the object name (example: *getValues* and not *getFieldValues*).

-- At least at the beginning, only pure Python objects are returned (example: *list[list]* and not *numpy* arrays).

-Reuse existing names in newly created objects.
+- Reuse existing names in newly created objects.
 Have a look to the :ref:`genindex` page should give good ideas for new methods.
   One can also search for names in the :ref:`devguide-objects_datastructure` page.

+- Plural forms should be used when it is relevant.

+- At least at the beginning, only pure Python objects are returned (example: *list* or *list[list]* and not *numpy* arrays).

+- Strings values are returned without trailing spaces.

 Another rule is to define elementary methods not to create objects with a huge size.
 For example, the groups names can be extracted from a mesh and cells indexes can be extracted for a named group.
-But no method returns a *dict* of cells indexes for all groups for exammple.
+But no method returns a *dict* of cells indexes for all groups for example.
 Another example: do not create shortcuts as *mesh.getCoordinatesValues()* but *mesh.getCoordinates().getValues()*.